gahan-corporation/wyatt/doc/source/howtos/website.rst

 .. patch::

-Restart Odoo and upgrade the module, there is now a placeholder under the teacher's name and a new zone for blocks in :guilabel:`Edit` mode.
+Restart Gerp and upgrade the module, there is now a placeholder under the teacher's name and a new zone for blocks in :guilabel:`Edit` mode.
 Content dropped there is stored in the corresponding teacher's ``biography`` field, and thus specific to that teacher.